-At the Cell AGM held on 1 June 2023, the Fund's shareholders authorised the Board to make market purchases of up to 15,962,438 Fund Shares (representing 14.99 per cent. of the Fund's issued share capital as at the date of the Cell AGM), provided that no such purchases may be made at a price above the prevailing net asset value per Fund Share on the date of any such purchase.
+At the Cell AGM held on 13 June 2024, the Fund's shareholders authorised the Board to make market purchases of up to 15,962,438 Fund Shares (representing 14.99 per cent. of the Fund's issued share capital as at the date of the Cell AGM), provided that no such purchases may be made at a price above the prevailing net asset value per Fund Share on the date of any such purchase.

-The aforementioned authority also expires on the earlier of 30 September 2024 or the conclusion of the next Cell AGM.
+The aforementioned authority also expires on the earlier of 30 September 2025 or the conclusion of the next Cell AGM.

 At the next Cell AGM, the Board will be seeking renewal of its authority to issue or sell out of treasury additional Fund Shares and to make market acquisitions of Fund Shares.
-Notwithstanding the fact that the Fund conducted no share buybacks during 2023, the Board believes that it is important to retain the authority to buyback where appropriate (which, in turn is likely to depend on, inter alia, the prevailing discount rating of the Fund Shares, the financial resources that the Company has at its disposal, liquidity levels in the Fund Shares and the size of the Company).
+The Fund conducted two share buybacks during 2024, The Board believes that it is important to retain the authority to buyback where appropriate (which, in turn is likely to depend on, inter alia, the prevailing discount rating of the Fund Shares, the financial resources that the Company has at its disposal, liquidity levels in the Fund Shares and the size of the Company).
 Buybacks can confer several benefits on remaining shareholders: they are accretive to NAV and can provide additional useful liquidity.